Does Your Subway Tile Backsplash Need An Update?

 Outdated Styles and New Approaches

 Some once-popular backsplash styles, such as small, high-contrast mosaic patterns, are gradually fading from favor.
 Overly intricate designs can overwhelm a space, making it feel visually cluttered rather than polished.
-Instead, many homeowners are now opting for a more minimalist approach by using a single bold accent color or sticking to a streamlined, neutral palette, as seen above with our Teagan 3x12 Glossy Ceramic Tile in Pearl, which enhances the overall aesthetic without overpowering the design.
+Instead, many are now opting for a more minimalist approach by using a single bold accent color or sticking to a streamlined, neutral palette, as seen above with our Teagan 3x12 Glossy Ceramic Tile in Pearl, which enhances the overall aesthetic without overpowering the design.

 When it comes to refreshing an outdated subway tile backsplash, subtle updates can also breathe new life into an existing design without requiring a full remodel.
 Incorporating trend-forward elements such as updated lighting, stylish décor, or even a new grout color can modernize the space while maintaining the timeless appeal of subway tiles.
-By striking a balance between classic finishes and fresh details, homeowners can ensure their backsplash remains stylish and relevant for years to come.
+By striking a balance between classic finishes and fresh details, you can ensure your backsplash remains stylish and relevant for years to come.

 Modern bathroom with neutral hexagonal tiles, a sleek vessel sink, matte black fixtures, and natural wood accents